Hemanh07/timeCapsule/README.md

 - Hugging Face API Key (for the AI chat functionality).

 ### Steps to run the project
-- Using Firebase:
+- 1.Using Firebase: (Make sure to use the correct port-numbers with respect to your machine for backend connection)
   - Make sure to run the files under /src/backend (Ensure express is installed)
     - Server.js
     - In a new terminal, run Mistral.js
   - Then you can access the app using the given firebase url
-- Via code
+- 2.Via code
   - Make sure to run the files under /src/backend (Ensure express is installed)
     - Server.js
     - In a new terminal, run Mistral.js